kyletimmermans/dijkstras-canvas/README.md

   <img src="https://github.com/kyletimmermans/dijkstras-canvas/blob/master/media/adjacencyMatrix.png?raw=true" alt="Adjacency Matrix"/>
 </p>

 For instance, to get from point 0 to point 1, the distance is 4.
 We can see this in the first row of the 2D Array "adjancencyMatrix."
 Each row acts as a vertex, and each value in the row represents a distance to another vertex.
 The index of each value within each row represents the other vertexes.
 So adjacencyMatrix[0][1] is 4, from point 0 to point 1 has a distance of 4.
 Using that same logic, adjacencyMatrix[1][0] is also 4.
 Going backwards from point 1 to point 0 is still 4.
 This is how the entire matrix is built up, it is the way in which the program can interpret the visual data and find the shortest path of our sketched out graph.
+If adjacencyMatrix[x][y] = 0, then it indicates that there is no immediate edge/connection between the two points.

 <br/>